syranez/wiki-check/README.markdown

 #### __hasEntry__(entry, callback)

 Checks if `entry.name` has an entry on Wiki `entry.wiki`. `entry.name` will be sanitized in Wiki-Notation, e. g. "some entry" becomes "Some_Entry". `entry.wiki`has to be an URL to a Wiki, e. g. "http://en.wikipedia.org/wiki/", watch the trailing slash.
 `callback` is a function with an error object as first parameter.
 That object has only one property: `error.msg`.
-The second parameter is a boolean: `true` if an entry exists, `false`otherwise.
+The second parameter is this:

+        {
+            // boolean value of an entry exists.
+            "status": <boolean>,
+            // HTTP status code of the request.
+            "code":   <number>,
+            // URI to the entry.
+            "uri":    <string>
+        }

 ## Version scheme